coparty/tools-localbat/README.md

 Create the virtual environment first

 	python3 -m venv venv3

 Activate the virtual environment

 	source venv3/bin/activate

 Upgrade the pip tools

 	pip install -U pip

 Install the required packages

 	pip install -r requirements.txt

 Create the default ssh and backup config

    cp configs/default.py.example configs/default.py
    cp configs/backup.py.example configs/backup.py
+	cp configs/backup.py.example configs/pull.py

 Open and edit those configs

 	vim configs/default.py
 	vim configs/backup.py

 ## Usage

-### Activated virtual environment
+In the virtual environment, you have `fab` command to easy fire the tasks

-List available tasks
+- Show the available tasks

 		fab -l

-Backup the remote projects to local download directory base on configuration file
+- Backup remote projects to local directory

 		fab backup

-### Deactivated virtual development
+- Pull the project source from git repository

+	> The alias name was defined in the `pull` config file

+		fab pull project=<alias|all>

-If you don't want to activate virtualenv, just want to quickly run the command, you can do it like:
+If you don't want to activate the virtual environment, you also can do it like

+- Usage

+		./venv3/bin/fab <task> [options]

+- E.g. run the `backup` task in normal environment

     	./venv3/bin/fab backup

-Or, you can simply using the following command defined in Makefile
+And, If you just want more simply, just using the `make` command

+- Like

 		make backup

-When all action is done, you can checkout the backup file

-    ls -la ./download
+		make pull project=<alias|all>